BGCG/project1/README.md

 ### **Site purpose** ###

 To provide event and restaurant information about Edinburgh, as well as travel advice.
-Due to it's connection with a fictional social media group "Love Edinburgh", it provides a means for those new to Edinburgh to connect with tourists or new residents to Edinburgh.
+Due to it's connection with a fictional social media group "Love Edinburgh", it provides a means for those new to Edinburgh to connect with tourists or new residents of Edinburgh.
 Site visitors can also sign up to a fictional newsletter to receive live updates of Edinburgh events, restaurant offers and travel advice.

 ### **Audience** ###